 The Nursery Managers and Senior Management Team have responsibility for implementing this policy.
 All staff have a duty to implement this policy, and The Company Director oversees any issues.
-The policy has been reviewed by a local authority advisor.

 Who does this policy apply to?

 This policy applies to all members of the Nursery Community and other visitors.